weeta-code/mlopt/README.md

 new proj cooking up, lots of ml compiler business with some infernece optimization sprinkled in

-CURRENTLY IN RESEARCH PHASE
+Entering Dev stage

-reading about mlir and onnx rn super cool compiler work
+read about mlir and onnx

-recently finished reading a paper about mlir its like a compiler infrastructure that exists within llvm also really cool
+Currently in development is the graph abstraction module that exists to upload models into.
+This will take inspiration from MLir and be used with some sort of `graph` dialect.